LiquiGlide Announces New Partnerships and Latest Funding Round as Frictionless Future Becomes a Reality

-LiquiGlide Announces New Partnerships and Latest Funding Round as Frictionless Future Becomes a Reality (Di martedì 27 aprile 2021) The company's $13.5M Round and additional Partnerships with Colgate, the Mibelle Group and Yves Béhar prove technology's ability to create market-viable solutions for no-waste products, packaging, and manufacturing processes.
-CAMBRIDGE, Mass., April 27, 2021 /PRNewswire/
+LiquiGlide Announces New Partnerships and Latest Funding Round as Frictionless Future Becomes a Reality (Di martedì 27 aprile 2021) Today, the partnership is expanding to other product lines.
+In addition, the company has announced that it is partnering with leading industrial designer, Yves Béhar and his design firm, fuseproject, ...Leggi su adnkronos

-Today, LiquiGlide, inventors of a breakthrough technology that's revolutionizing products, packaging, processes and patient experiences by eliminating the friction between solids and liquids, announced its Latest $13.5M Funding Round and new Partnerships with Colgate and the Mibelle Group.
-This brings the total amount raised to $50M and represents a strategic raise at a pivotal moment for the company.
-Invented at MIT by co-founders Dave Smith and Professor Kripa Varanasi, the company's ...Leggi su liberoquotidiano

-Today, LiquiGlide, inventors of a breakthrough technology that's revolutionizing products, packaging, processes and patient experiences by eliminating the friction between solids and liquids, announced its Latest $13.5M Funding Round and new Partnerships with Colgate and the Mibelle Group.
-This brings the total amount raised to $50M and represents a strategic raise at a pivotal moment for the company.
-Invented at MIT by co-founders Dave Smith and Professor Kripa Varanasi, the company's ...Leggi su liberoquotidiano

 Advertising